-This study provided a US based lens for specific skills for new university bachelor level graduates.
+This study provided a US-based lens for specific skills for new university bachelor-level graduates.
 While a national view is helpful, individual campuses would benefit from an analysis based on the student population it serves.
-For example, if the student population is largely regional, then a regional perspectives is needed.
-If the student population has a large percentage of international student, then a global perspective should be considered.
+For example, if the student population is largely regional, then a regional perspective is needed.
+If the student population has a significant percentage of international students, then a global perspective should be considered.
 This is perhaps the highest limitation of the study.
 The data is also from one source.
-One of our next step is to analyze the data by cities and compare states or regional expectations.
+One of our next steps is to analyze the data by states or cities and compare regional expectations.

 Further, 2020 and 2021 represent the two years with most companies asking workers to work remotely due to a pandemic.
-This may artificially impacted positions demand for remote work and collaboration.
+This may artificially impact positions' demand for remote work and collaboration.
 We also intend to examine the 2022 data to determine if the trends found for 2019 through 2021 continued in 2022.